How to Make Akara: Nigerian Bean Fritters!

 Family Time is Nigerian Akara Time.

-Without question, all you need for extraordinary family time is the best Nigerian Akara.
+Without question, all you need for extraordinary family time is the best Nigerian akara.
 Kids love it, adults love it, everyone is happy, problem solved!
 My kids and husband love Akara very much, and this only mean one thing – we make it more often (at least 3x every month!)
-The weekend is for akara, and that means bonding time with family as well.
-The house smells heavenly when these fritters are frying, and that warms up the heart too!
-Click To Tweet

 If you are ready, let’s make some Akara!Print

-Akara or black-eyed peas fritters is a Nigerian vegetarian/vegan delicacy made with beans mainly black-eyed peas.
-Akara, also known as beans cakes, beans ball, beans fritters, or acaraje, is a popular street food enjoyed across Africa and beyond.
-Nigerian Akara is perfect for breakfast, lunch, or dinner.
-Also, Akara pairs well with corn pudding, bread, custard, as well as very delicious just by itself.
+Akara, or beans fritters, is a popular Nigerian savory (vegan) fitter made with beans, mainly black-eyed peas. akara, also known as beans cakes, beans balls, koosé, or acarajé, is a famous street food across Africa and beyond.
+Across most Nigerian cities, you find akara spots in the mornings and evenings.
+Akara sellers would typically set up their market and start to make/fry fresh akara balls.
+Also, akara pairs well with corn pudding, bread, custard, as well as very delicious just by itself.

 - ½ big onion or 1 medium size Onion